Baltimore Streetcar Museum: Museum rentals

-The Baltimore Streetcar Museum is also available for private parties for children and adults alike.
+The Baltimore Streetcar Museum is also available for private parties.
 The BSM's Visitor Center facilities feature an auditorium, the "Trolley Theatre," streetcar rides, and tours of the carhouse, where visitors view other historical transit equipment, such as an 1859 horse car, a crane car, and an electric bus, known as a trackless trolley or trolleybus.

 History

 The Baltimore Streetcar Museum was founded as a nonprofit organization on June 8, 1966, by several members of the Baltimore Chapter of the National Railroad Historical Society.
 The City of Baltimore agreed to build the museum and lease it to the nonprofit organization for one dollar per year.
 The groundbreaking ceremony was held on November 4, 1967.
 Opening day was August 30, 1968.

 The original Museum collection consisted of equipment used by the former United Railways and Electric Company and Baltimore Transit Company (BTCO) services, which was held for a short time, the Maryland Historical Society after Baltimore ceased streetcar service.
 The collection was moved from what was at the time Robert E. Lee Park, near Lake Roland, in 1968 to the present Falls Road Maryland and Pennsylvania Railroad site and public operations began in July 1970.
 Before public operations could commence, many hours of volunteer work were necessary to build operating track and install overhead wire which, at first, provided only a short ride for visitors.